 - Inverting Colors is a simple way to allow for better on-screen comprehension and recognition, because a higher contrast helps users better see what’s on the display.
 Once colors are determined, settings apply system-wide, allowing for a uniform experience in every app and program.

 Microsoft products offer similar options in many of their products, through its Ease of Access Center.
 Centrally located on Microsoft computers, this file allows users to set up the accessibility settings and programs available in Windows.
 Programs to assist in accessibility on Microsoft machines are similar to those of Apple:

 - High-contrast and customizable display settings

 - Filter Keys which can steady a user’s hand by ignoring brief or repeated keystrokes made accidentally, as in the case of a tremulous or shaky hand, which could be extremely useful for those suffering from Parkinson’s disease.

-As computers become increasingly easy to use, accessible technologies will continue to improve, making it easier for people of all abilities to communicate.
+As computers become increasingly easy to use, accessible technologies will continue to improve.
+Consequently, it will be easier for people of all abilities to communicate.

 At David York Agency, we understand that caregiving is a process that demands compassion, caring, patience & expertise.
-Our office staff is up-to-date with the latest technology and caregiver techniques and is ready and available whenever you decide to begin service.
+Our office staff is up-to-date with the latest technology and caregiver techniques.
+We are ready and available whenever you decide to begin service.
 If you would like more information about home health aides, please contact us at 718.376.7755 or www.davidyorkagency.com and visit our Facebook, LinkedIn or Twitter pages.